- Calories: 250

 Add the carrots, celery, bell pepper, water chestnuts, scallions, ginger, and garlic.
-Sauté, stirring occasionally, until the vegetables soften slightly, about 5 minutes, adding a tablespoon of water at a time as necessary to prevent scorching.
+Sauté, stirring occasionally, until the vegetables soften slightly, 5 to 7 minutes, misting with oil spray if pan becomes too dry.

-Reapply oil spray if necessary, and add the ground chicken to the skillet.
+Add ground chicken to the skillet with veggies.
 Cook until the chicken is no longer pink, breaking the meat into a fine crumble with a wooden spoon as it cooks.
-Season with the black pepper.
+Season with black pepper.

 Add the plum sauce, soy sauce, vinegar, and chili paste and stir to coat.
-Reduce the heat to low and simmer until heated through.
+Reduce heat to low and simmer until heated through.
 Remove skillet from heat, and stir in cashews and cilantro.
 Allow mixture to cool slightly before serving, about 5 minutes.

 Clean the lettuce and break off 12 individual leaves (trim away the stem end of the leaves if they are tough).
 Fill each lettuce cup with roughly ½ cup of the chicken mixture.
 Garnish with additional cilantro if desired.